 Am I comfortable eating meat?
 Yes, I was before and I am now.
 I feel like I know a little more about antibiotics and hormones and I cannot wait for steak night.

-Valerie is one of the Illinois Farm Families 2013 Field Moms.
-Throughout the year she visits several Illinois farms to learn more about where food comes from.
-Following each tour, the Field Moms share their thoughts by blogging about what they experience on these farms, including five things they found most interesting.
+Sara is one of the Illinois Farm Families 2014 Field Moms.
+Throughout the year she visits Illinois farms to learn more about where food comes from.
+Following each visit, the Field Moms share their thoughts by blogging about what they experience on these farms.
 Want to learn more?
-Read Our Story: Chicago moms meet farmers.
+Read Our Story: Chicago Moms Meet Farmers.